Vibe:

 Worst time to watch:

 When you're pregnant and already anxiety spiraling about whether you're going to be a good mom/the fact that another human is growing inside you.
-For the non-anxiety ridden expectant mother, this might be a really cathartic viewing experience.
+For the expectant mother who isn't riddled with anxiety, this might be a really cathartic viewing experience.
 It shrugs off many of the labels placed on pregnant women and gives them a sense of agency and understanding that the real world often does not.

 Where to watch: